San Mamés station

 San Mamés is a transfer station in Bilbao, Basque Country, Spain.
 It is located in the neighbourhood of Basurto, part of the Basurto-Zorroza district of Bilbao.
-The station connects the rapid transit network of Bilbao metro with the Cercanías Bilbao commuter rail services, as well as with the Bilbao tram.
+The station connects the rapid transit network of Bilbao Metro with the Cercanías Bilbao commuter rail services, as well as with the Bilbao tram.
 It is also directly connected to Bilbao Intermodal, the city's main bus station.
-The station is also located in close proximity to San Mamés Stadium, home of the Athletic Club Bilbao.
-Since 2017, the metro station has been known as Santimami/San Mamés.
+The station is also located near San Mamés Stadium, home of Athletic Club Bilbao.
+Since 2017 to 2026, the metro station was known as Santimami/San Mamés.

 History

-The station opened as part of line 1 of the Bilbao metro on 11 November 1995.
+The station opened as part of Line 1 of the Bilbao Metro on 11 November 1995.
 The station was below Alameda de Urquijo, between San Mamés Stadium, the Termibus bus station, and Sabino Arana Avenue; the main access to the city from the A-8 motorway.
 Thus the station had a very high traffic of passengers commuting daily from other parts of the metropolitan area to the bus station, and to the stadium on match days.

 In 2000, the San Mamés station of the Cercanías Bilbao commuter rail network (operated by Renfe) opened on a nearby location.
 The station was built on an existing trench which was put underground.
 Despite both stations being in close proximity, they were not physically connected.
 In addition to that, a third stop opened in 2002 as part of the Bilbao tram; it was overground and closer to the bus station.

 The interchange station was built in 2004 allowing for an easy connection between the metro and Cercanías stations, which now share a common access and hall, which also connects them directly to the bus station entrance and the tram stop, which was relocated closer to the new station.
 In 2017 works began for the construction of a new underground bus station, which involved temporarily shutting down the direct connection between the interchange station and the bus terminal.
 The connection was reopened in November 2019, after the opening of the new Bilbao Intermodal bus station.